SAP/ui5-flush-game/README.md

 ## How to Play

 Flush! can be played in single player or two player mode.
-Use your mouse or keyboard to score points.
+Use your mouse, fingers, or keyboard to score points.
+Multiplayer levels are keyboard-only.
 The game can also be played with game pads or custom game controllers.

 Follow the in-game instructions or check the [input control](InputControl.md) page for more details.